ivobeerens-nl/blog/content/blog/2019/07/powercli-installation-updating-and-troubleshooting-tips/index.md

 ```PowerShell
 Install-Module -Name VMware.PowerCLI
 ```

 PowerCLI installation with admin rights:
 ```PowerShell
 Install-Module VMware.PowerCLI -AllowClobber -SkipPublisherCheck
 ```
-Use the -AllowClobber when you get: A command with the name 'Export-VM' is already available on this system.
+Use the `-AllowClobber` when you get: A command with the name `Export-VM` is already available on this system.

 ```PowerShell
 Install-Module VMware.PowerCLI -AllowClobber